measurement-factory/squid-notes/thumbs.md

 ----

-A function must not put garbage into its output parameter regardless of what that function returns.
+<a name="fun-bad-out"></a>A function must not put garbage into its output parameter regardless of what
+that function returns.
 ----